 Jonathan Stark is a mobile strategy consultant who helps CEOs transition their business to mobile.

-If you aren’t actively upgrading your systems to deliver your products and services in “real time, all the time, from anywhere, on anything”, you’re going to get disrupted by some company that you’ve probably never even heard of.
+If you aren’t upgrading your systems for mobile, you’re probably going to get disrupted by some company that you’ve never even heard of. tweet this

 - Does your upper management bicker about who “owns mobile”?